hermannhueck/MusicService/Services/MusicService-Play-Scala-Slick-NoAuth/README-HowTo.txt

 - a web service application providing a data interface with a restful JSON API
 - a web application running in the browser

 The Music Service manages music performers and recordings.
+Management implies CRUD operations on performers and recordings, up- and download of music data (mp3 files) as well as assigning performers to recordings or recordings to performers and the removal of these assignments.

 One entity is a "Performer" with the following attributes:
 - name:             the performer's name